arjunsk/colexec-db/README.md

 - [SIMD](https://15721.courses.cs.cmu.edu/spring2023/slides/08-vectorization.pdf)

 #### Disclaimer
 Some of the code could be wrong or buggy.
-I am also learning about database internals.
+I am also in the learning phase.
 If you find a bug, please feel free to raise a PR.